socadk/design-practice-repository/activities/DPR-TacticDDD.md

 The first meaning of the term is not in focus here, but can be modeled as Entity operations and services.
 The rules in the second meaning (constraint, invariant) can and should be enforced by DDD Aggregates.

 **Modeling Steps**.
-In tactic DDD, an already existing OOA/OOD [Domain Model](../artifact-templates/DPR-DomainModel.md) is refined to call out instances of these patterns; alternatively, the pattern-oriented [Domain Model](../artifact-templates/DPR-DomainModel.md) can also be distilled from the functional requirements directly (possibly via [Subdomains](https://contextmapper.org/docs/subdomain/), another DDD pattern):
+In tactic DDD, an already existing OOA/OOD [Domain Model](../artifact-templates/DPR-DomainModel.md) is refined to call out instances of these patterns; alternatively, the domain-driven design can also be distilled from the functional requirements directly (possibly via [Subdomains](https://contextmapper.org/docs/subdomain/), another DDD pattern):

 1. Distinguish Entities (stateful) and Value Objects (stateless), and expose cross-cutting or supporting code that does not fit into any class well as Services (can start with a [Transaction Script](https://martinfowler.com/eaaCatalog/transactionScript.html) per user story or use case).
 2. Group output of Step 1 into Aggregates (storage units) and let Aggregates communicate state changes via Domain Events.